Loading course content...

 </html>Implementing something like this does require decent programming skills, we are going to come back to this topic after covering JavaScript first.

-The backend app then uses the retrieved data to generate static pages and serve to the user.
+The backend app can then retrieve data from that database, process them, and then serve to the frontend to display to the user.

 In this roadmap, we are going to cover: